 Daybreak has ongoing capital commitments to develop certain leases pursuant to their underlying terms.
 Failure to meet such ongoing commitments may result in the loss of the right to participate in future drilling on certain leases or the loss of the lease itself.
 These ongoing capital commitments may also cause us to seek additional capital from sources outside of the Company.
-The current uncertainty in the credit and capital markets, and the economic downturn, may restrict our ability to obtain needed capital.
+The current uncertainty in the credit and capital markets, and the current economic downturn in the energy sector, may restrict our ability to obtain needed capital.